Epigenetic regulation of neurogenesis: Mechanisms

-There are three important methods of epigenetic regulation, which include histone modifications, DNA methylation and demethylation, and microRNA (miRNA) expression.
-This section of the article explores these mechanisms in detail to understand how they work.
+The three primary mechanisms of epigenetic regulation are histone modifications, DNA methylation, and microRNA (miRNA) expression.

 Histones

-Histones keep the DNA of the eukaryotic cell tightly packaged through charge interactions (like molecular "Velcro") between the positive charge on the histone tail and the negative charge of the DNA, as well as between histone tails of nearby nucleosomes.
-While there are many different types of histone modifications, in neural epigenetics there are two primary mechanisms which have been explored: histone methylation and histone acetylation.
+Histones keep the DNA of the eukaryotic cell tightly packaged with charge interactions (like molecular Velcro) between the positive charge of the histone tail and the negative charge of the DNA and between the histone tails of nearby nucleosomes.
+Although there are many types of histone modification, in neural epigenetics there are two primary mechanisms: histone methylation and histone acetylation.

-Histone Methylation
+Histone methylation

-Histone methylation occurs when methyl groups are either added or removed from the histone, altering its structure to expose chromatin and leading to gene activation or deactivation.
-For example, trimethylation of histone H3 at lysine 4 (H3K4me3) is associated with active gene promoters in neurons, while trimethylation at lysine 27 (H3K27me3) represses genes that maintain stem cell identity.
-A study conducted in 2020 revealed that the Polycomb repressive complex 2 (PRC2), which deposits H3K27me3, silences genes involved in differentiation, such as Neurog2, to preserve neural stem cell pools in the developing brain.
+Histone methylation occurs when methyl groups are added or removed from the histone, altering its structure to expose chromatin and leading to gene activation (or deactivation).
+Trimethylation of histone H3 at lysine 4 (H3K4me3) is associated with gene promoters in neurons, and trimethylation at lysine 27 (H3K27me3) represses genes that maintain stem-cell identity.
+A 2020 study indicated that polycomb repressive complex 2 (PRC2), which deposits H3K27me3, silences genes involved in differentiation such as Neurog2 to preserve neural stem-cell pools in the developing brain.

-Histone Acetylation
+Histone acetylation

-Histone acetylation is the addition of acetyl groups on histones by histone acetyltransferases (HATs).
-Acetylation neutralizes the positive charge on histones which loosens their grip on DNA and allows transcription factors to access genes.
-This process is dynamically regulated by histone deacetylases (HDACs).
+Histone acetylation is the addition of acetyl groups to histones by histone acetyltransferases (HATs).
+Acetylation neutralizes the positive charge of histones, loosening their grip on DNA and allowing transcription factors to access genes.
+This process is regulated by histone deacetylases (HDACs).
 HDACs remove acetyl groups from histones, condensing chromatin to silence genes.
-A study conducted in 2020 showed that HDAC3 maintains adult hippocampal neural stem cells by balancing quiescence and activation, and by deleting HDAC3, neurogenesis is disrupted and memory formation becomes impaired.
+A 2020 study indicated that HDAC3 maintains adult hippocampal neural stem cells by balancing quiescence and activation; by deleting HDAC3, neurogenesis is disrupted and memory formation is impaired.

-DNA Methylation/Demethylation
+DNA methylation/demethylation

-DNA methylation is the addition of methyl groups to cytosine or adenosine residues on the DNA (forming 5-methylcytosine, typically at CpG sites), whereas demethylation is the removal of these methyl groups, and together they serve as crucial epigenetic processes that influence gene expression.
-DNA methylation is a more lasting method of gene inactivation than histone modification, though is still reversible in some cases.
-Active demethylation is mediated by Ten-Eleven Translocation (TET) enzymes, which oxidize 5-methylcytosine to promote DNA repair machinery.
-A study conducted in 2024 demonstrated that TET3 oxidizes methylated DNA in adult neural stem cells, activating Prox1 to drive hippocampal neurogenesis.
-Additionally, dynamic DNA methylation by DNMT3A in adult-born neurons is critical for their survival and integration into memory circuits, as shown in a 2020 Nature Neuroscience study.
+DNA methylation is the addition of methyl groups to cytosine or adenosine residues on DNA, forming 5-methylcytosine (typically at CpG sites); demethylation is the removal of these methyl groups.
+Both are crucial epigenetic processes that influence gene expression.
+DNA methylation, a more lasting method of gene inactivation than histone modification, is sometimes reversible.
+Active demethylation is mediated by Ten-Eleven Translocation (TET) enzymes, which oxidize 5-Methylcytosine to promote DNA repair.
+A 2024 study indicated that TET3 oxidizes methylated DNA in adult neural stem cells, activating Prox1 to drive hippocampal neurogenesis.
+DNA methylation by DNMT3A in adult neurons is critical for their survival and integration into memory circuits, as shown in a 2020 Nature Neuroscience study.